 Research Studies that we are currently involved in include the following specialities:

 - Cancer and haematology

 - Trauma and Orthopaedics

-We are always trying to support clinicians to open studies and actively seek to open studies in new specialities.
+We support clinicians to open studies and actively seek to open studies in new specialities.
 Participation as a patient is voluntary and patients who do not wish to participate will still receive the best care that we can offer.

 All research conducted within the Trust has been reviewed by the Research Governance department within the Research and Development team, to ensure robust standards are maintained.

 Should you wish to know more about the studies open to recruitment within any particular specialty please email email@example.com.